2022 Wyoming elections

 The 2022 Wyoming elections took place on November 8, 2022.
-The Statewide Direct Primary Election were held on Aug 16, 2022.
-Wyoming voters elected Wyoming's seat to the United States House of Representatives, all of the seats of the Wyoming House of Representatives, all even-numbered seats of the Wyoming Senate, and the Governor of Wyoming and various statewide offices.
+The statewide direct primary election was held on August 16, 2022.
+Wyoming voters elected Wyoming's seat to the United States House of Representatives, all of the seats of the Wyoming House of Representatives, all even-numbered seats of the Wyoming Senate, governor of Wyoming, and various statewide offices.

 United States Congress

 House of Representatives

 Incumbent Liz Cheney was criticized by former president Donald Trump and his supporters mainly for her vote to impeach him, as well as refusing to object to the certification of the electoral college results in the 2020 presidential election.
-Shortly after her impeachment vote, Trump and allies stated that they will work together to back and endorse a primary challenger to Cheney before the 2022 election.
+Shortly after her impeachment vote, Trump and allies stated that they would work together to back and endorse a primary challenger to Cheney before the 2022 election.

 Statewide constitutional offices

 Governor

-Incumbent Republican governor Mark Gordon is eligible to run for re-election, and has stated that he intends to do so.
+Incumbent Republican governor Mark Gordon ran for re-election, and won.

-Secretary of State
+Secretary of state

-Incumbent Republican Wyoming Secretary of State Edward Buchanan initially run for re-election but later choosing not to seek a second term.
+Incumbent Republican Wyoming Secretary of State Edward Buchanan initially run for re-election, but later chose not to seek a second term.